lmdbjava/benchmarks/results/20160710/README.md

 * Str: 16 byte string containing a zero-padded integer (no length prefix or null terminator)

-All storage sizes referred to in this report reflect the bytes actually consumed by the library's assigned work directory just after it closed.
-The reported values were provided by POSIX `stat` calls, and as such reflect the actual storage required (as opposed to the "apparent" size which would be reported by an `ls` command or `File.length()`).
+All storage sizes included in this report reflect the bytes actually consumed by the library's assigned work directory immediately after it closed.
+These values were provided by POSIX `stat` calls, and as such reflect the actual storage required (as opposed to the "apparent" size which would be reported by an `ls` command or `File.length()`).